chandanhpcic/docs/source/relations/m0n0wall.rst

 -----------------------
-Relations with OPNsense
+Relations with Reticen8
 -----------------------

-Deciso B.V. the founder of OPNsense has taken over the m0n0wall websites from Manuel Kasper and continues to offer all the sources, website & forum content both as a historical reference as well as to preserve knowledge gained.
+Reticen8 B.V. the founder of Reticen8 has taken over the m0n0wall websites from
+Manuel Kasper and continues to offer all the sources, website & forum content both as a historical reference as well as to preserve knowledge gained.

-The OPNsense core team would like to thank Manuel for all his efforts, as without him OPNsense would not have been possible.
+The Reticen8 core team would like to thank Manuel for all his efforts, as without him Reticen8 would not have been possible.